 Institutions must make provision for free meals to eligible students (those who are in receipt of the qualifying benefits and who make a successful application for free meals) for each day the student attends their study programme, where this is appropriate.

 For example, if a student attends for 5 days a week, 9am to 3pm, for part of their course, the institution should provide 5 free meals.
 If a student has 2 days a week when they only attend from 9am to 10am, then the institution does not have to provide meals on those days.

 Institutions are responsible for encouraging and supporting students in making healthy food choices.
 Many caterers will be able to advise on suitable healthy options to offer students.
 Institutions should also offer hot food options where practical.

-The majority of students will require a free meal at lunchtime to fit in with usual study/attendance patterns.
+The majority of students will require a free meal at lunchtime to fit in with usual study and attendance patterns.
 However, institutions may exceptionally choose to make provision for a free meal at an alternative time, for example, a breakfast, depending on the study pattern of individual students.

-Institutions must make free meals provision for students on days when they are off-site as part of their study programme, for instance attending a work placement or work experience.
-Wherever possible, institutions should provide the student with a voucher they can use at nearby food outlets or arrange with the work placement or work experience provider to provide a meal.
+Institutions must make free meals provision for students on days when they are off-site as part of their study programme, for instance attending a work placement, work experience or industry placement.
+Wherever possible, institutions should provide the student with a voucher they can use at nearby food outlets or arrange with the work experience or placement provider to provide a meal.